ukff/kyma-environment-broker/docs/user/03-10-service-description.md

 - Kyma runtime is uninstalled after 14 days and the Kyma cluster is deprovisioned after this time.
 - It's possible to provision only one Kyma runtime per global account.

-To reduce the costs, the trial plan skips one of the [provisioning steps](./03-20-runtime-operations.md#provisioning), that is, `AVS External Evaluation`.

 ### Provisioning Parameters

 These are the provisioning parameters for the Trial plan that you can configure: